Google takes secrecy to new heights with mystery barge

-SAN FRANCISCO, Oct 29 (Reuters) - How badly does Google want to keep under wraps a mysterious project taking shape on a barge in San Francisco Bay?
+SAN FRANCISCO (Reuters) - How badly does Google want to keep under wraps a mysterious project taking shape on a barge in San Francisco Bay?
 Badly enough to require U.S. government officials to sign confidentiality agreements.

 At least one Coast Guard employee has had to sign a non-disclosure agreement with the Internet giant, said Barry Bena, a U.S. Coast Guard spokesman.
 Another person who would only identify himself as an inspector for a California government agency had to do the same.